bjmdigital/blokki/README.md

 This `.zip` file shall have the `vendors` and `build` directory and excluding the `src` directory.
 For details please check `.npmignore` file.

+:warning: `.zip` file created has all files without wrapped in the folder `blokki`, so, you shall need to extract this `.zip` file to `blokki` folder and then zip the extracted `blokki` folder to create `blokki.zip` file make it ready for uploading to repo releases.
+You may rename this new `blokki.zip` to append version number like: `blokki-v1.0.1.zip`

 #### Step 2: Creating a Release

 Go to [Releases](https://github.com/bjmdigital/blokki/releases) section in Github and create a new release.
 You should